Healing Trauma Retreats for Women

 How the Retreat Is Held

-The retreat is held within a clear, professionally grounded framework that allows the work to unfold with steadiness, care, and attention.
+The retreat is held within a clear and steady framework that allows the work to unfold with care, attention, and a sense of ease.

-Days move with a natural rhythm rather than a fixed timetable, blending therapeutic work, time to rest, and engagement with the surrounding landscape.
-There is also space during the week to relax and enjoy time at the local thermal spa, allowing the body to soften and settle in a different way.
+Days follow a natural rhythm rather than a fixed timetable, blending one-to-one therapy sessions, small group workshops, somatic healing, gentle yoga and dedicated time with the retreat workbook, alongside opportunities to rest, move gently, and spend time in the surrounding landscape.
+There is also space during the week to visit the local thermal spa, offering a different kind of settling for the body and nervous system.

-The small group size supports depth, privacy, and individual attention, so each person can stay connected to their own process.
-Choice and responsiveness guide how the week unfolds, with a clear, supportive structure in place that allows guests to relax into the experience and be fully held.
+The small group size supports privacy, depth, and individual attention, so each woman can remain connected to her own experience.
+Choice and responsiveness shape how the week unfolds, within a structure that feels supportive and consistent, allowing guests to relax into the rhythm of the retreat and feel well held throughout.

 Why No Group Sharing